Arction/lcu-tutorial-simple2Dchart-01/README.md

-# Simple 2D Chart with PointLineSeries.
+# Simple 2D Chart with PointLineSeries

 With LightningCharts DLLs included in your project, you are ready to create your first chart.
 We will begin with creating a simple line chart for WinForms and WPF platforms without MVVM implementation.